Effective algorithms for tensor train decomposition via the UTV framework: The proposed methods

-In both the TT-SVD and TT-UTV algorithms, the predominant computational cost in each iteration arises from low-rank matrix approximation, implemented through either SVD or the more general UTV decomposition.
-This distinction also represents the essential difference between these two approaches.
-Consequently, comparing their computational complexities boils down to the differences in cost between matrix SVD and UTV decomposition.
+In both the TT-SVD and TT-UTV algorithms, the predominant computational cost in each iteration arises from low-rank matrix approximation, implemented through either SVD or the more general UTV decompositions.
+For a $d$th-order tensor $\mathcal{A}\in \mathbb{R}^{I_1\times I_2\times \cdots \times I_d}$, the computational process needs to sequentially decompose $d-1$ matrices of size $I_1\times (I_2\cdots I_d)$, $r_1I_2\times (I_3\cdots I_d)$, $\ldots$, and $r_{d-2}I_{d-1}\times I_d$.
+To facilitate the comparison of computational complexity orders, we assume that all dimensions of the input tensor are equal to $I$ and that all TT-ranks are taken as $r$.
+Then, the dominant term of the computational complexity for TT-SVD is

-The computational procedure for the SVD typically involves two key stages: an initial reduction of the matrix to bidiagonal form, which is a non-iterative process, followed by an iterative QR phase.
-For an \( m \times n \) matrix where \( m \geq n \), the SVD demands \( O(mn^2) \) floating-point operations \cite{golub2013matrix}.
-In contrast, the algorithms for UTV decompositions encompass a family of related methods, including the high-rank UTV updating method \cite{Stewart1992an}, the low-rank revealing UTV decompositions \cite{Fierro1997low}, and the rank-revealing QR decomposition \cite{CHAN198767, gu1996efficient}, etc. Although rank-revealing UTV algorithms share the same asymptotic complexity of \( O(mn^2) \) with the SVD, the scaling coefficient for the dominant \( mn^2 \) term is generally lower \cite{fierro1999utv, golub2013matrix}.
-This difference is intuitive, as a UTV decomposition imposes fewer structural constraints on its factors than an SVD, leading to potentially lower computational overhead.
-In addition, UTV algorithms often make better use of fast BLAS routines and are more flexible for parallel processing compared to the SVD, resulting in comparatively faster execution in practical applications \cite{martinsson2020randomized, Martinsson2019rand}.

-The computational savings of UTV over SVD are amplified in the TT decomposition of a $d$th-order tensor $\mathcal{A} \in \mathbb{R}^{I_1 \times I_2 \times \cdots \times I_d}$.
-Since the TT decomposition requires $d-1$ sequential matrix factorizations, the savings achieved by UTV decomposition at each iteration accumulate across the entire hierarchy.
-As a result, the UTV-based methods enjoy a scaled computational advantage relative to the TT-SVD method, building upon their inherent efficiency at the single-matrix level.